cross-cultural-data-literacy/2021-our-participants/README.md

 - Treemap should group similar nodes!
 That way they can also visually be grouped
 - Emoji text-size should be refined, current method doesn't stay within bounds for different resolutions
 - Add something like alt-text so you can see the value of each cell on hover?
+- Fix the two photo questions urls so they can be included
+- ``_drawing_neighbourhood`` has a trailing " " in the name.
+Should be removed and code adjusted

 ## Change notes
 Laurens: